Please see our prayer list at the end of this page.

 Prayer Shawl Ministry

 Since 2007 this group has met monthly to prayerfully knit and crochet shawls to help support those who have experienced a loss, welcomed a baby, or planned a move from St. Anne’s.
-For fellowship and knitting, the group meets the third Tuesday of each month at 7:00 p.m. at St. Anne’s Terrace and works from a couple of standard patterns.
+For fellowship and knitting, the group meets the second Tuesday of each month at 7:00 p.m. at St. Anne’s Terrace in the 3rd floor sunroom and works from a couple of standard patterns.
 Inexperienced knitters are welcome.
 After they are completed, shawls are blessed during a Sunday morning service, stored in the office, and delivered by parishioners to those who need them.
 Recipients comment that the shawls remind them that they are wrapped in the warmth, love, caring fellowship, and prayers of the St Anne’s community.